 Located on Lake Simcoe, Sibbald Point Provincial Park is a great spot for day-use.
 The park has a sandy beach and shallow water perfect for kids.

 But during the hot summer months, the park can get extremely busy.
-Many weekends, Sibbald Point hits capacity and can’t welcome any more visitors until later in the day.
+Many weekends, Sibbald Point hits capacity and can’t welcome any more visitors.

 This year, you need to book your day use permit in advance to guarantee entry.